TypeStrong/ts-node/README.md

 ### Import Statements

-You have two options when using `import` statements: compile them into CommonJS or use node's native ESM support.
+There are two options when using `import` statements: compile them into CommonJS or use node's native ESM support.

 To compile to CommonJS, you must set `"module": "commonjs"` in your `tsconfig.json`.